ThomasStock/qthomas/README.md

 You can change to 5000 in src/apiClient/\_utils/endpoint.ts

+To run app: `npm run dev`
+It should output a localhost url for you.

 ## State management library

 Honestly the only reason why I'm using Zustand (for a small part of the state) is because you specifically asked for a state management library.